-areas Quality Points: 5 (College Prep)

 Prerequisite: Spanish II

-A final written and oral exam is a requirement of this course.
+A final written and oral exam, which includes a listening, speaking and reading component, is a requirement of this course.

 Spanish III further develops the four language skills.
 The course includes conversational activities and additional grammar, as well as an overview of Hispanic art, culture, and literature.
 Spanish will increasingly be used for instruction, and students are encouraged to respond in Spanish.
 Completion of all levels is strongly recommended for students entering the field of health services, criminal justice, social services, education, business, law, tourism, media, military service, and government.